Guide to Recording Vocals and Choosing the Perfect Microphone

 - Ribbon - These are quite rich in tone, and are softer and more subtle.
 Since they can’t handle excessive vibration or movement from being moved around, they need to be handled with care.

 - Condenser - These pics are more sensitive to changes in sound pressure, and have a greater dynamic range compared to dynamic microphones.
 As such, they tend to be the mic of choice for capturing vocals.
 Condenser mics need ‘phantom power’, or a power source, in order to operate.
 Because these types of mics are very sensitive, they might not be able to be used in the hand because of noises.

 For a vocal mic, the frequency response should be looked at.
 It’s important to determine whether the sound will be natural, flat, or will even boost specific frequencies.
 For vocals, it’s usually preferable to have a microphone that emphasizes certain frequencies that suit specific singers.

 Sound Pressure Level

-How much dynamic range the microphone can tolerate is the range of usable volume without being distorted at high level, or noise at low level.
+How much dynamic range the microphone can tolerate is the range of usable volume without being distorted at a high level or noise at a low level.
 When it comes to this factor, dynamic mics are usually best.

 The amount of noise in the background that’s actually created by the microphone is what’s considered the noise level.
 In general, capacitor microphones are usually better able to capture subtleties as compared to dynamic microphones.